 Pairs well with meatloaf, baked chicken, baked pork chops, and a savory roast.
-Also great with buttered rolls (odd but delicious).
+Also great with buttered dinner rolls (odd but tasty).

 Cabbage is a part of the cruciferous vegetable family.
 Cabbage can colors range from green to red and purple.
 The leaves can be smooth or crinkled.
 Half a cup of cooked cabbage contains 81.5 micrograms of vitamin K.